PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_intro.md

 When we look at the bacterium's movement, it alternates between periods of "running" in a straight line and then "tumbling" in place (see figure below).
 When we examine the cell's movement over time, what we see is a *random walk* through its environment.
 Note that this **run and tumble** view of *E. coli* movement is not dissimilar from the exploration approach taken by our Lost Immortals in the introduction.
 Recall also from the [prologue](prologue) that an object moving via a random walk will typically travel surprisingly far from its starting point.

 ![image-center](../assets/images/chemotaxis_intro_runtumble.png){: .align-center}
 <figcaption>The run and tumble mechanism of bacterial movement produces a random walk.
-Image from Parkinson Lab, University of Utah.</figcaption>
+Image from [Parkinson Lab](http://chemotaxis.biology.utah.edu/Parkinson_Lab/projects/ecolichemotaxis/ecolichemotaxis.html)</figcaption>

 * Shuanger: Please crop this figure to avoid the part on the right, which isn't important.
 I have adjusted the caption.
 Provide hyperlink in Parkinson lab.